DTV Visa Thailand

 - Option to Include Family: Yes

-All of this means that if you hold a DTV, you can leave and re-enter Thailand as many times as you want without having to apply for a re-entry permit as other Thai tourist visas require.
-However, each time you enter Thailand, you can only stay for 180 days, after which point you need only leave and return to reset your stay and get another 180 days.
+If you hold a DTV, you can leave and re-enter Thailand as many times as you want without having to apply for a re-entry permit as other Thai tourist visas require.
+However, each time you enter Thailand, you can only stay for 180 days, after which point you will need to leave and return to reset your stay and get another 180 days.

-Alternatively, once per entry, you may extend the DTV to get another 180 days on top of your existing 180 stay.
+Alternatively, once per entry, you may extend the DTV for another 180 days on top of your existing 180 day stay.
 If you take this route, you are able to stay in Thailand for nearly a year before having to leave and return.
 Keep in mind, though, that this will cost an additional fee (see below).

-The Destination Thailand Visa works this way because it is designed for digital nomads and online freelancers who want to spend extended periods of time in Thailand both working and enjoying the country.
+The DTV Visa Thailand works this way because it is designed for digital nomads and online freelancers who want to spend extended periods of time in Thailand both working and enjoying the country.
 You can have a "workcation" in Thailand before moving on to your next location, and return whenever it strikes your fancy.

 There are three categories of DTV, and which one applies to you will depend on your plans in Thailand.